meta-quest/Meta-Spatial-SDK-Samples/Showcases/geo_voyage/README.md

 # Key Components

 The main features of this application can be divided into the following 4 areas.
-Each of these areas has detailed documentation on thier implementation and usage in the pages respectively linked.
+Each of these areas has detailed documentation on their implementation and usage in the pages respectively linked.

 1. [Wit.ai Integration](https://developers.meta.com/horizon/documentation/spatial-sdk/geo-voyage-process-audio)
 2. [Llama 3 Querying](https://developers.meta.com/horizon/documentation/spatial-sdk/geo-voyage-query-llama)